strumswell/twitter-follower-graph/README.md

 # Follower Network Twitter
 ## Goal
-As part of a university project I am goint to build a graph of a user and its follower network on Twitter.
+As part of a university project, I am goint to build a graph of a user and its follower network on Twitter.
 The goal is to identify sub-communities and what they are talking about.
-The following users are goint to be analysed:
+The following users are going to be analysed:
 - @AfD
 - @Die_Gruenen

 ## Approach
-1. Scrape the users followers
+1. Scrape the user's followers
 2. Scrape the follwowers of those users
 3. Clean data and select important users (>5000 followers)
 4. Analyze connections between those users